Canadian Pain Task Force Online Consultation

 • Atypical MS

-by J.Doe, about 4 years ago
+by J.Doe, over 4 years ago

 I have used an earlier research name for my disease in order to avoid initial confusion, because many people are not aware that atypical MS, or myalgic encephalomyelitis, is not in fact the same thing as chronic fatigue syndrome.
 People who genuinely have correctly-diagnosed ME do not experience fatigue that is chronic - ME is a disease that does not cause chronic fatigue, and does not even necessarily cause fatigue as a symptom.
 It is not defined or diagnosed based on fatigue.